 - Session proposals with broader themes and larger scales are favoured, and session proposals with strong overlap are likely to be merged.
 This is so as to minimize repetition and to build a program with sessions that are fewer but larger and stronger.

-- Co-conveners should preferably be from different countries than the Convener.
+- Co-conveners must be from different countries than the Convener.
 The minimum number of conveners is 2 and the maximum number of conveners is 5, per session.

 - Two session proposals is the maximum limit.
 No Convener may submit more than 2 session proposals.

 - Invited papers should not exceed one third of oral presentations in a given session, the only exception is for sessions of great timeliness (such as a recent natural disaster or the first reports from new international scientific programs or space missions).

 - Convener and Co-Conveners cannot present or be a co-author to an invited paper in their own session.
 Any paper with an overlap between the co-authors and the co-conveners cannot be designated as invited.

 - Program Committee will take note of scheduling requests but cannot guarantee that requests can be accommodated.
 Sessions could be scheduled between Monday morning and Friday afternoon.

 - You will need your user account to log on to MARS (Management And Review of Submissions)